Haxel0rd/haxel0rds/tools/shellEX/README.md

-## shellEX v1.0 - Hafnium vulneraribility & infection scanner:
+## ShellEX v1.0 - HAFNIUM Vulneraribility & Infection Scanner:
 * MANY FEATURES and RELIABLE DETECTION!!
 * Scans targets for CVE-2021-26855 & webshell infections
 * i initially made this tool for internal use in our company when we had to mitigate Hafnium for 3000+ customers